biobankinguk/prototype-publications/README.md

 python manage.py test
 ```

-To contribute to this repository, please use separate branches for
+To contribute to this repository, please refer to `CONTRIBUTING.md`.
-development of each feature, and use the Pull Request system rather
-than merging directly into `master`.